Perform cross-regional disaster recovery for Oracle Exadata Database Service on Oracle Database@Azure

 10. Associate the route table, standby_hub_transit_lpg with the Hub-Standby-LPG gateway.

-11. For Standby-DRG, select DRG route table Autogenerated Drg Route Table for RPC, VC, and IPSec attachments.
+11. From Standby-DRG, select the DRG route table Autogenerated Drg Route Table for RPC, VC, and IPSec attachments.
 Add a static route to the VCN Standby subnet client IP Address range that use the Hub VCN Standby VCN with a next hop attachment type of VCN and the next hop attachment name Standby Hub attachment.
 For example:

 10.6.0.0/24 VCN Standby Hub attachment